We provide a host of

 taxonomy_domain_id

-The ID of the top-level Domain the Skill belongs to; empty for Skills that are not part of the Taxonomy.
+The external ID of the top-level Domain the Skill belongs to; empty for Skills that are not part of the Taxonomy.

 taxonomy_domain_name